hestonhoffman/bolt/documentation/using_plugins.md

 #### Example usage

-Encrypt a password in an inventory file.
+Encrypt a password in an inventory file:

 ```yaml
 version: 2